PopovDmitry7/react-blog-application/README.md

 ### 8. Title Sorting Filter
 - Provide A→Z and Z→A options – a simple toggle or Select.
 - Sorting should integrate smoothly with search & pagination (e.g., apply sort first, then paginate).

+## 🌟 Bonus (Optional)
+- Show a loading spinner while fetching data.
+- Handle errors gracefully (e.g., display a message if data fails to load).
+- Add a search bar to filter posts by title.
+- Use TypeScript for type safety.

 ## 🚀 Getting Started